-In addition, the Company is required to maintain a Capital Conservation Buffer comprising CET 1 capital eligible instruments of 2.5% of risk weighted assets and also an institution-specific Countercyclical Buffer ("CCyB") of CET 1 calculated as risk weighted assets multiplied by a weighted average of CCyB rates determined by the geographic distribution of the Company's exposures.
-As at 31 October 2022 the CCyB stood at 0.0275% (31 October 2021: 0.1412%).
+In addition, the Company is required to maintain a Capital Conservation Buffer comprising CET 1 capital eligible instruments of 2.5% of RWA's and also an institution-specific Countercyclical Buffer ("CCyB") of CET 1 calculated as RWA's multiplied by a weighted average of CCyB rates determined by the geographic distribution of the Company's exposures.
+As at 31 October 2023 the CCyB stood at 0.8167% (31 October 2022: 0.0275%).